dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 # 13. Disaster Recovery Policy

-The Dynaton Data Contingency Plan establishes procedures to recover Dynaton Data following a disruption resulting from a disaster.
-This Disaster Recovery Policy is maintained by the Dynaton Data Security Officer and Privacy Officer.
+The Dynaton Contingency Plan establishes procedures to recover Dynaton following a disruption resulting from a disaster.
+This Disaster Recovery Policy is maintained by the Dynaton Security Officer and Privacy Officer.

 The following objectives have been established for this plan: